 3.2 Faith for Healing.
 The New Testament contains records of different ways that faith for healing manifested itself in people.

 3.3 Words of Healing.
 Some people in the New Testament expressed words of faith about the power of Jesus to heal them.
-For example, the leper said to Jesus: “Lord, if You are willing, You can make me clean” (Matthew 8:2, Page 1512).
+For example, the leper said to Jesus: “Lord, if You are willing, You can make me clean” (Matthew 8:2).
 Jesus healed the leper.
-Likewise, the woman with the issue of blood was saying to herself words of faith, “If I only touch the fringe of His cloak, I will get well (“σωθήσομαι”)” (Matthew 9:21, Page 1515).
+Likewise, the woman with the issue of blood was saying to herself words of faith, “If I only touch the fringe of His cloak, I will get well (“σωθήσομαι”)” (Matthew 9:21).
 She touched Jesus and she was healed immediately.
 Another example concerns two blind men.
 Jesus asked them specifically about their faith for healing: “Do you believe that I am able to do this?”
 They replied: “Yes, Lord.”
 Jesus responded: “It shall be done to you according to your faith” (Matthew 9:28-29).
 In all these examples, we see that people with all kinds of physical problems believed that Jesus could heal them.
 They spoke words of healing to Jesus, expressing their faith.
 Today, people can express their faith to Jesus, but we must always remember the words of the leper, “If You are willing.”
 Also, please keep in mind that the people of Nazareth, including the household and relatives of Jesus, did not honor Him.
 In fact Jesus told the people of Nazareth that just as God only healed Naaman the Syrian of his leprosy in the days of Elisha, so Jesus would not do many miracles in Nazareth because they dishonored Him.
 Even so, Jesus laid His hands on a few sick (“ἀρρώστοις”) people and healed (“ἐθεράπευσεν”) them.

 3.4 Faith To Be Made Well.
-In Acts 14:8-10, Page 1727, Paul saw a man a Lystra sitting, because he had no strength in his feet, who had never walked, born lame.
+In Acts 14:8-10, Paul saw a man at Lystra sitting, because he had no strength in his feet, who had never walked, born lame.
 The lame man was listening to Paul as he spoke.
 Fixing his gaze upon the lame man, Paul saw that the lame man had faith to be made well.
 So, Paul declared with a loud voice, “Stand upright on your feet.”
 And he leaped up and began to walk.
 Notice the phrase that Paul saw the man had faith to be made well (“τοῦ σωθῆναι“).
 Paul spiritually discerned faith that made the man ready to be made well, and spiritually saved at the same time.